Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/1_set_up_the_scene.md

 - Click on the _**+**_ sign at the top-left corner of the _**Package Manager**_ window and then choose the option _**Add package from git URL...**_.

 - Enter the package address and click _**Add**_.
-It will take some time for the manager to download and import the package.

-Installing the different packages may take some time (few minutes).
+It can take a few minutes for the manager to download and import packages.

 <p align="center">
 <img src="Gifs/1_package_imports_short.gif"/>